-This course introduces the structure and function of the human body.
-Topics include basic chemistry and cell biology, tissues, and the integumentary, skeletal, muscular, nervous, sensory, and endocrine systems of the body.
-Medical terminology is emphasized.
-Laboratory exercises, coordinated with course content, will include microscopic observation, experimentation, study of anatomical models, and dissection activities.
+In this course students will begin their study of the structure and function of the human body.
+They will examine topics including basic chemistry and cell biology, tissues, and the integumentary, skeletal, muscular, nervous, sensory, and endocrine systems of the body, and will learn medical terminology is emphasized.
+Students will complete laboratory exercises coordinated with course content and including microscopic observation, experimentation, study of anatomical models, and dissection activities.
+Prerequisite: none